marcoslucianops/DeepStream-Yolo/docs/DAMOYOLO.md

 #### 5. Copy generated files

-Copy the generated ONNX model file to the `DeepStream-Yolo` folder.
+Copy the generated ONNX model file and labels.txt file (if generated) to the `DeepStream-Yolo` folder.

 ##